mcofie/krymoh/README.md

 ```

 ### Gradient
-Color gradients gives indepth and different shades of emphasis to our web pages.
+Color gradients give indepth and different perspectives of emphasis to our web pages.
 Here are a list of the various color gradients in `krymoh`.
 For gradients, they are preceded with `grad-<radial-type>`

 | Gradient Name | Class Name |
 | ------------: | :--------- |

 ### Transition
-These built in transitions create a seamless movement between objects or elements.
+This built in transitions create a seamless movement between objects or elements.

 | Transition Name | Class Name |
 | --------------: | :--------- |